-International Visiting Research Fellowships
+International Visiting Research Fellowship Programme (funded track)

 While there is no fixed period for the fellowships, applications for placements of less than two weeks’ duration will not normally be considered.